leo-pfeiffer/glasshouse/README.md

 # glasshouse

-A small website gathering data from different apps I use every day.
+Glasshouse is a data dashboard where I gather data from apps I use everyday.

 Currently implemented:
 - Apple Fitness